gldog/anonymize_jira_users/README.md

 anonymization is done.
 With validation only you can get an impression what would happen in case of anonymization.

-The filter-criteria to not delete or anonymize (= to skip), and their filter-error-messages are:
+The filter-criteria to not anonymize (= to skip), and their filter-error-messages are:

 - The user isn't existent: `The user named 'user-1' does not exist`
 - The user is active: `Is an active user.`